smautner/chess_bunseki/README.md

 # -u 2 adds all moves that appear with frequency .02 to the moves in an existing pgn
 # automatically choosing moves for our side
+# there is also an argument to start from a certain ply count to obtain a file for
+# one specific opening

 ```